Baby the Rain Must Fall: Plot

-When Kate Dawson dies, Henry drunkenly destroys her possessions the evening after the funeral—several shots show a belt, implying that she beat him with it, hanging on a door near her bedroom—leaves with the silver willed to Mrs. Tillman.
+Henry drunkenly destroys her possessions that evening—several shots show a belt, implying that she beat him with it, hanging on a door near her bedroom—leaves with the silver willed to Mrs. Tillman.
 Afterwards, he wrecks his car on the cemetery gate and repeatedly stabs her grave with a knife in hysteria while, unbeknownst to him, his wife is nearby watching in horror.

 Henry is destined for prison again, so Georgette and Margaret Rose leave Columbus in a car driven by Henry's childhood friend, the local sheriff's deputy, Slim.
 Slim had tried to help straighten Henry out since before the arrival of Georgette and Margaret Rose to Columbus, but failed.
 Georgette had done her best to love and gently comfort her self-tortured and cold husband Henry, but was also unsuccessful.

 In the final scene, after an indeterminate time has passed and they have loaded their vehicle and driven away from the rented house, Georgette sees Henry (as does Slim) in the barred back of a sheriff's vehicle at a road crossing stop.
 She turns Margaret Rose away before she sees him, bound on his way back to "the pen".

 As they drive out of town and enter the open highway, Georgette answers Margaret Rose's question of where they are going; that they are driving away to the warm Valley, to begin a new life together.
 Georgette tells Margaret Rose that they have traveled a long way, from Lovelady to Tyler, from Tyler to Columbus, and now to the distant Valley (Lovelady is Georgette's hometown, and where she and Henry met and married), and notes to the child that nobody could say they don't get around.